hmrc/pillar2/README.md

-# pillar2-frontend
+# pillar2

-This service provides the users with means to ensure the large multinational businesses pay a minimum level of corporate income tax (15%) on the profits.
+The Pillar2 backend service provide the users with means to ensure the large multinational businesses pay a minimum level of corporate income tax (15%) on their profits.

 ## Running the service locally